 antioxidant, anti-microbial,

 blood sugar lowering, and liver protecting properties.
-However, this research
+However, this research,

-has only been in the laboratory and animals.
+loss.
 Other herbs that have a benefit for

 blood sugar control include